Hassiummm/Hello-World/README.md

 ---
 About my LaTeX style
 ---
 It is now a .tex document, you can use \input to include it.
-This is a simple scheme, add anything you want to upgrade it!
+This is a simple scheme, add anything you want to upgrade it! (or remove some commands you don't like) ╭(╯^╰)╮
-How it looks?
-I will publish a repository soon~
 ---
-About other resources
+About my repositories
+---

-Contents: notes for books, articles, classes (◐‿◑)
+All repositories are notes for books and articles (◐‿◑)

+Textbooks: not sure yet (´･_･`)

 Here's my plan!